 Why you’ll love this Honey Cake recipe:

-Simple: It’s made with simple ingredients you have in your pantry
+Simple: This honey cake is made with simple ingredients you have in your pantry

-Different: It’s a great alternative to a traditional cake
+Different: This honey cake recipe is a great alternative to a traditional cake

 Easy: Can be made in just one bowl